The Scaling Recruiting Firm

 - New people will learn your existing insufficient processes.
 If you try to improve processes later, you must overcome their resistance to change.

 - As you increase the number of people utilizing subpar processes, you multiply your firm's overall level of dysfunction.
-This makes scaling next to impossible.
+This makes scaling a recruiting firm next to impossible.

 - Poor processes reduce people’s productivity and revenue while increasing their effort and frustration.
 That’s is a great way to lose the people you want to keep.